-This can all get complicated, which is why you could need a car accident lawyer on your side.
-When you hire a car accident lawyer from Thomas Law Offices, you can rest assured that you’ll get justice for what happened to your property.
+This can all get complicated, which is why you could need a lawyer on your side.
+When you hire a lawyer from Thomas Law Offices, you can rest assured that you’ll get justice for what happened to your property.

 There are many different kinds of damage that could happen when a valet crashes your car.
 Not only can you suffer damages when they get into a minor or severe wreck, but there is also the possibility of missing valuables from your vehicle when it’s returned to you.
 Under any of these circumstances, you’ll likely want to take legal action for what they’ve caused you to suffer.

 Here are some of the most common types of damages that you might see on your vehicle from a valet crashing or damaging your car that you’ll want them to take responsibility for:

 - More serious body damage if the crash is serious

 - Other serious damage from a more serious crash